"Children are little people."

 EDIT: Ah, now I understand!
 "Mali" belongs to "ludzie" which is male personal.

-Well, it can be either "Dzieci to mali ludzie" (Nominative) or "Dzieci są małymi ludźmi" (Instrumental).
+It should be either "Dzieci to mali ludzie" (the Nominative construction with 'to') or "Dzieci są małymi ludźmi" (the Instrumental construction with 'jest').